FARMFIRST LEGISLATIVE AND REGULATORY PRIORITY ISSUES

 The Net Zero Initiative, an industry-wide effort that will help U.S. dairy farms of all sizes and geographies implement innovative technologies and adopt economically viable practices is a critical component of U.S. dairy’s environmental stewardship goals, endorsed by dairy industry leaders and farmers alike.

-The Waters of the United States rule, or WOTUS, now known as the Navigable Waters Protection Rule, took effect in June of 2020.
+The Waters of the United States rule, or WOTUS, known as the Navigable Waters Protection Rule, took effect in June 2020.
 While this rule is riddled with lawsuits, this latest version of the rule establishes the scope of federal regulatory authority under the Clean Water Act, narrowing Federal jurisdiction.
 The Navigable Waters Protection Rule includes four simple categories of jurisdictional waters and provides specific exclusions for many water features that traditionally have not been regulated.

-Research continues to demonstrate the valuable attributes that milk and dairy have on American diets.
+Research continues to demonstrate the valuable attributes of milk and dairy on American diets.
 FarmFirst continues to vocalize the need for the latest version of the nation’s Dietary Guidelines for Americans (DGA) to reflect the latest science and research.
 This includes the positive role dairy fats play in the diet.

 Science has proven in several peer-reviewed studies that the consumption of milk and dairy products is essential and beneficial to human health, and in general, under consumed by American consumers.
 Our message also includes making sure that dairy alternatives are not included as an option in school milk programs due to their inferior nutritional quality compared to milk.
 Current USDA rulemaking allows for 1% flavored milk to be served in schools, an issue that FarmFirst has been an advocate for several years.